Turf Reinforcement Matting on solar farm project

 Recyclex Turf Reinforcement Mat (TRM) was installed in the ditch channels.
 Large solar farms like Oceana dig networks of ditches that convey runoff to the stormwater ponds.
 The ponds detained stormwater during construction and were converted to permanent stormwater ponds when construction was completed.

-• it was more cost-effective than competing turf reinforcement mats
+• It was more cost-effective than competing turf reinforcement mats

-• it does not float because the specific gravity is greater than one
+• It does not float because the specific gravity is greater than one

-• the light green hue absorbs light better than the dark green alternative
+• The light green hue absorbs light better than the dark green alternative

-Better light penetration aids in establishing vegetation, another critical objective for solar farm construction.
+• Better light penetration aids in establishing vegetation, another critical objective for solar farm construction.

 Grass Seed for Solar Construction